Useurmind/ModuleInject/Doc.ModuleInject/injectors.md

         public ILog Log { get; private set; }
     }

 In this example the ILog interface is used for logging messages.
 All classes that want to use logging implement the ILogging interface, which contains a property with the log component required for logging.
-Our component InjectorComponent implements the ILogging interface and needs to injected with a proper log component.
+Our component InjectorComponent implements the ILogging interface and needs to be injected with a proper log component.

 First, we will have a look at how to do this without injectors.